 Unfortunately, due to the pandemic, far more planning will now be involved in choosing and visiting countries, but it doesn’t hurt to start with a list of all the foreign countries you’d love to visit!

-The days of jumping on a plane and going where the wind will take you have been temporarily suspended right now so creating a list of ideal places to visit, planning your route, and making notes of the various travel restrictions and paperwork needed will go a long way to helping you achieve your travel adventures!
+The days of just jumping on a plane and going where the wind will take you aren’t quite as flexible as they once were, so creating a list of ideal places to visit, planning your route, and making notes of the various travel restrictions and paperwork needed will go a long way to helping you achieve your travel adventures!

 Here’s how I’d go about it;